Testing Is a Social Activity — Not a Solo Act

 I started asking questions.

-I poked around in the product.
+I explored the product.

-I noticed how features were shipped.
+I observed how features were shipped.

-And I noticed something else:
+And I noticed something else.

-🔥 Almost every release needed a hotfix.
+Almost every release needed a hotfix.

-Not because devs were careless.
-But because no one was really testing.
 They were mostly checking.
 Verifying that features met basic requirements.
-Edge cases?
-Interaction risks?
-Behavior under strain?
-Those were rarely explored.
+Edge cases, interaction risks, and behavior under strain were rarely explored.

 So I tried something different.